-These tools do not alter the images, but only change how they are shown.
+This section describes commands and options that control how the images are displayed in FireVoxel.
+These commands include navigation through slices and dynamic frames.
+These tools do not modify the image data, but only change how the images are displayed.
 Customized views can be saved as FireVoxel documents.

 Additional tools for adjusting the appearance of layers (such as the layer order, visibility, ROI color, and color map options) are available through Layer Control.